 When the machine is booted, the bootloader copies itself to RAM and initializes the hardware.
 Then it looks for a memory card in the first PC Card slot, and if one is present, it searches for files on the card with special names.
 If it finds a file called fboot.nb0, it assumes that this file contains a replacement bootloader, and it copies the contents of this file to the bootloader area of the on-board flash memory, overwriting the current bootloader.
-If it finds a file called nk.bin, it assumes that this file contains a replacement operating system image in Windows CE Binary Image Data Format [27], and it copies it to the OS area of the on-board flash, overwriting the current OS image.
+If it finds a file called nk.bin, it assumes that this file contains a replacement operating system image in Windows CE Binary Image Data Format [22], and it copies it to the OS area of the on-board flash, overwriting the current OS image.
 Finally, if it finds a file called EraseFFX.bsq, it erases the entire file system area of the flash.
-The bootloader does not verify the authenticity of any of these files in any way, nor does it ask the user to confirm any of the changes.
-As Hursti [18] suggests, these mechanisms can be used to install malicious code.
+The bootloader does not verify the authenticity of any of these files in any way, nor does it notify the user or ask the user to confirm any of the changes that it makes.
+As Hursti [14] suggests, these mechanisms can be used to install malicious code.